arda92a/arda92a/README.md

 <div align="center">

 ### 🎉 Fun Fact of the Day
-*"Google's first server was made from LEGO blocks! 🧱"* 😄
+*"Binary code was invented in 1679, way before computers! 🔢"* 😄

 **⭐ If you like what you see, consider starring some repositories! ⭐**